kzisme/HnTagger/README.md

 1. Successful parsing of CSS selectors to generate tags.
 - [x] sitestr - to grab the source url.
-- [ ]  rank  - to grab the post number/page.
+- [x]]  rank  - to grab the correct post number per page.
 - [ ] title - to grab/parse for recognizable words.
 2. Successfully appending tags to existing div's
 3. Accomplishing 1 and 2 on every new page.